 4 Tips to Better Performance on the STAAR Test

-The STAAR test will be back this school year!!
-During that time of year, we hear from a lot of our New Caney, Porter, and Splendora area parents and students who are preparing, and maybe worrying, about the STAAR test.
+It's STAAR Test Time!
+This time of year, we hear from a lot of parents and students who are preparing, and maybe worrying, about the STAAR test.

 There is a lot of conversation about standardized testing with pros and cons on both sides.
 In the end, your student still has to take the test and one of the top pros for standardized testing is the fact that it is a great benchmark for parents and teachers to see how a student is doing in comparison to other students in the class, school, city, and even the state!
 But, one of the top cons against standardized testing is that it can create MAJOR stress!
 Students often feel under a lot of pressure to perform well on the test.
 Many times, the test score can affect their confidence: high scores can boost their confidence, while low scores can cause their confidence to become deflated.
 This can lead to student test anxiety and a distaste for math.